Liverpool School of Tropical Medicine: Department of Vector Biology

-The Department of Vector Biology has a research profile that spans from functional genomics of disease vectors to clinical trials, implementation research and the development of tools for monitoring and evaluation of disease transmission.
-The Department's research is centred on improving the control of vector borne diseases in the developing world, with a focus on neglected tropical diseases and malaria.
+The Department of Vector Biology has a research profile that spans from functional genomics of disease vectors, clinical trials, implementation research and the development of tools for monitoring and evaluation of disease transmission.
+The department's research is centred on improving the control of vector borne diseases in the developing world.

-Understanding mosquito behaviour, evolutionary genomics and the extent, causes and impact of insecticide resistance on malaria control is major research strength of the department.

 This Department has long been one of the world's premier sites of research on African Animal Trypanosomiasis (AAT, nagana), the major livestock disease in Africa.

-Cross cutting themes
+Research themes

-Overlaid on this structure are five cross-cutting themes, which draw upon expertise from all four research departments.
-The themes are: Capacity Development; Centre for Applied Health Research and Delivery; Evidence-based Medicine; Neglected Tropical Diseases and the Centre for Health in the Eastern Mediterranean.
+Nine research themes, which draw upon expertise from all four research departments.
+The themes are: Malaria and Neglected Tropical Diseases (NTDs); Community Health and Resilient Health Systems; Emerging and Re-emerging Diseases; Equity and Capacity Research; Innovation to Impact: Therapeutics, Diagnostics, Vaccines; Maternal, Neonatal, Sexual and Reproductive Health; Tuberculosis and Antimicrobial Resistance; Vector Control and Resistance Management and Climate Health.

 Teaching

 LSTM offers a range of postgraduate education programmes, teaching over 600 students from around the world.
 These vary from taught master's degrees in humanitarian assistance and international public health, diplomas and short courses in tropical and infectious diseases, to research degrees leading to MPhil, DrPH and PhD.